The Leadership Skill Myth – Why Leadership Training Fails

 Why does Leadership training fail?
 There are those who would have you believe that leadership is a set of skills, a specific recipe that one can follow and apply to inspire others to achieve greatness.
 Yet this magic formula that is considered the holy grail of productivity, management, and motivation seems consistently elusive…

 But, multiple sources and statistics underline that training and human capital development does considerably and positively affect an organizations bottom line (especially in the age of the millennial employee).

 “Companies that fail to invest in employees jeopardize their own success and even survival.
 In part, this practice has lingered for lack of alternatives.
 Until recently, there simply were not robust methods for measuring the bottom-line contributions of investments in human capital management (HCM) — things like leadership development, job design, and knowledge sharing.
 That’s changed. – Bassi & McMurrer (2007).”

-ASTD reports: “Employee learning and development is taking center stage as business leaders increasingly understand that a highly skilled, knowledgeable workforce is critical to achieving growth and success.
-In its 2006 State of the Industry Report, the American Society for Training & Development (ASTD) finds that leading organizations increased learning investments in two key areas: annual expenditure per employee and learning hours.”
+ATD reports: “Employee learning and development is taking center stage as business leaders increasingly understand that a highly skilled, knowledgeable workforce is critical to achieving growth and success.
+In its 2006 State of the Industry Report, the American Society for Training & Development (ATD) finds that leading organizations increased learning investments in two key areas: annual expenditure per employee and learning hours.”

 So if training works, why does leadership training often fail to improve a manager’s ability to lead?
 Where is the discrepancy between training success and leadership development?
 Here are some excuses I have heard: